JuliaFEM/juliafem.github.io/contributing.md

    `git clone https://github.com/your_github_username/JuliaFEM.jl.git`

-   Alternatively, you can clone the package using Julia's commmand
+   Alternatively, you can clone the package using Julia's command

    `Pkg.clone("https://github.com/your_github_username/JuliaFEM.jl`